A guide to NLC and EMEA Masters

 Qualification to EMEA Masters

 In its latest edition, the EMEA Masters featured a Swiss Stage bigger than Worlds with four rounds for a total of 32 teams.
 There, teams all fight to qualify for the playoffs, similar to the Worlds format but bigger.
-Last summer, the winning team of the tournament, Team BDS Academy, saw four of its five players promoted to LEC teams this offseason.
+Last summer, the winning team of the tournament, Team BDS Academy, saw four of its five players promoted to LEC teams during the offseason.

 In general, performing at EMEA Masters has always been the best way for European players in Tier 2 to gather interest from LEC teams.
 Historically, the vast majority of EMEA Masters finalists have sent multiple players to the LEC in the next year.